RyanJulyan/rocket/02_discovery_and_planning_phase/03_design_thinking_template.md

 ## {{project_name}}:

 ## What is Design Thinking?
-Design Thinking is a set of principles that helps you go from an idea right the way through to a testable prototype, with the user's needs at the center of every decision.
-By the end, you’ll have a working prototype that you can test on your phone or in a browser.
+Design Thinking is a set of principles that helps you go from an idea to a testable prototype, with the user's needs at the center of every decision.
+By the end, you’ll have a working prototype to test on your phone or in a browser.

 > _“User-centered design means understanding what your users need, how they think, and how they behave – and incorporating that understanding into every aspect of your process."_ Jesse James Garrett — User Experience Designer